 - SSN or individual taxpayer identification number (ITIN)

 - Deposit payment

 - Credit history report

-Whilst many US banks ask for your SSN as part of their application process, it’s not a legal requirement.
+While many US banks ask for your Social Security Number as part of their application process, it's not a legal requirement.

-Depending on your circumstances, what other documentation you have and the type of account you wish to open, the following banks may consider your application for an account without an SSN.
+Depending on your circumstances, the following banks may consider your application for an account without an SSN.